Broadband physical layer cognitive radio with an integrated photonic processor for blind source separation

 By upconverting to frequencies of hundreds of terahertz, photonic signal processors can deal with broadband information \cite{marpaung2019integrated,shastri2021photonics,huang2021silicon}, where GHz signals are regarded as narrowband.
-Furthermore, photonic processing has low energy consumption that does not scale with the signal frequency.
+As a result, photonic processing has low energy consumption that does not scale with the signal frequency.
 A promising on-chip processor is the microring resonator (MRR) weight bank \cite{mrr_16,de2022design}, a bank of tunable filters implemented with tiny circular optical waveguides, which provides energy-efficient tuning \cite{tait2022power} and scalable parallel processing through wavelength-division-multiplexing (WDM).
-Such an RF frontend powered by a photonic processor (Fig. \ref{fig:vision_figure}a) can share the workload of signal processing with a digital signal processing (DSP) backend and enhance the performance in many aspects.
-Nevertheless, the high tuning sensitivity of MRRs incurs vulnerability to environmental fluctuations and thermal crosstalk between adjacent MRRs.
-As a result, the tuning accuracy was constrained to around 7 bits \cite{mrrfb_18, huang2020demonstration}, and the related BSS performance was limited, as reflected in low signal-to-interference ratios (SIR) and large unwanted signal residuals \cite{bss_20}.
-We recently developed a dithering control method \cite{zhang2022silicon} that improves the tuning accuracy of MRRs beyond 9 bits.
+Such an RF frontend powered by a photonic processor (Fig. \ref{fig:vision_figure}b) can share the workload of signal processing with a digital signal processing (DSP) backend and enhance the performance in many aspects.
+One key factor determining BSS performance is the resolution of the weights (the tuning accuracy of MRRs), which was reported up to 7 bits on MRRs \cite{mrrfb_18, huang2020demonstration}.
+With that said, we recently developed a dithering control method \cite{zhang2022silicon} that improves the tuning accuracy beyond 9 bits.